danielaluz12/manipulator/README.md

 In the folder CAD are the editable files of the robot design in Solid Works.

+In the folder Matlab are the script and workspace used for the plots and Peter Corke simulations.

 All the items used for control and to move the arm can be seen below:

 ![setup](https://user-images.githubusercontent.com/71453516/198848646-47bd594a-1282-4d67-90a6-16dbd1ff2b93.png)